CaderIdris/AURN-InfluxDB-Export/README.md

 This program is initialised via the terminal:
 - `bash run.sh` or `./run.sh`
 It then asks for a start year and end year in YYYY format.
-Some other formats can be used though are not recommended as only the year will be examined.
+Some other formats can be used though are not recommended as only the year will be used in date calculation.
 Once the program is initialised, the opening blurb will show.
 If Debug Stats is set to true, it will display all information contained in config.json

 ---